AnamtaRehman/AnamtaRehman/README.md

-# 👩‍💻 Hi there!
+# Hi there!
 I'm Anamta

-I specialize in building impactful solutions that bridge the gap between cutting-edge technology and practical needs.
+Building impactful solutions that bridge the gap between cutting-edge technology and practical needs.

 ## **Connect:**